Hady Ghandour: Youth

 Born in England, Ghandour is eligible to represent Lebanon internationally through his parents.
 In 2015 he made his debut for the Lebanon U16 team, scoring in a friendly game against Syria which Lebanon won 3–2.
 Ghandour participated in the 2016 AFC U-16 Championship qualifications, playing in all three group stage games.
 Lebanon failed to qualify to the final tournament, finishing last in their group.

 In 2017 Ghandour represented Lebanon U19 at the 2018 AFC Championship qualification, playing against Iraq and Qatar.
 Regarding his match against the latter, Ghandour stated: "When I played in Qatar it was on TV, so my mum could watch from London.
 Singing the anthem was an incredible feeling – very emotional.
 It's 100 per cent the best thing I've ever done".
 As Lebanon lost both games, they failed to qualify for the final tournament, finishing last in their group.

 Ghandour was due to join the Lebanon U23 camp in Iraq in January 2021; however, due to COVID-19 restrictions, he was not able to join the national team.

 Senior

 Ghandour was called up to the senior team ahead of the 2022 FIFA World Cup qualification matches against the United Arab Emirates and South Korea in September 2021.
-He made his debut on 7 September, coming on as an 85th-minute substitute in a 1–0 defeat to South Korea.
+He made his debut on 7 September, coming on as an 85th-minute substitute in a 1–0 defeat away to South Korea.